Leading UV divergences of quantum corrections to K\"ahler superpotential in general $\mathcal{N}=1$ chiral model: Conclusions

 The obtained equations \eqref{RGeq} and \eqref{RGeqG} have a simple structure; it is important to find examples of some models for which the original PDEs are integrable.
 It would also be interesting to derive and study the equations in the next-to-leading logarithmic approximation and track the dependence of solutions on the subtraction scheme as well as to find the corresponding equations for the general chiral model \eqref{GenLagr} in a curved supergravity background.

 It is known that in the RG equations, there is a simple recurrence relation between the loop orders in the Wess-Zumino theory due to the connection between the beta function and the anomalous dimension \cite{Sen:1981hk,Avdeev:1982jx,Jack:1996qq}.
 It would be interesting to discover a similar connection in our generalized approach or a connection with Ref. \cite{Lakhal:2025nbh}.
-It would additionally be interesting to obtain analogous equations for the case of renormalisable and non-renormalisable supersymmetric gauge theories.
+It would additionally be interesting to obtain analogous equations for the case of renormalisable and non-renormalisable supersymmetric gauge theories and especially extended supersymmetric models.

 The results of this work can be applied in a wide range of practical problems, particularly in string-inspired theories of cosmological inflation, where the study of loop corrections to Kähler potentials is often important (see, for instance, work on inflationary cosmological models \cite{Nanopoulos:1982bv,Ellis:2013xoa} or more relevant study where loop corrections are considered \cite{Ellis:2026ceb}).